kwonus/AVBible/Help/README.md

 3> eternal power

-And the invoke command can re-invoke any command listed.
+And the use command can utilize any command listed.

 $3

-would be shorthand to re-invoke the search specified as:
+would be shorthand to for the search specified as:

 eternal power

-Again, *invoking* command from your command history is *invoked* just like a macro.
+Again, *utilizing* a command from your command history is *used* just like a macro.
 Moreover, as with macros, control settings are persisted within your command history to provide invocation determinism.
 That means that control settings that were in place during the original command are utilized for the invocation.

 ##### Invoking a command remembers all settings, except when multiple macros are compounded: